Disco Dancer: Box office

 Disco Dancer was also a success in China, when it released there in 1983.
 The song "Jimmy Jimmy" was popular there.
 According to Aamir Khan, Mithun Chakraborty is famous in China due to the song.

 Worldwide, Disco Dancer grossed a combined ₹ crore (US$ million) in India and the Soviet Union.
 This surpassed the ₹35 crore gross of Sholay (1975), making Disco Dancer the highest-grossing Indian film worldwide up until it was surpassed by the ₹135 crore gross of Hum Aapke Hain Koun (1994).
 Disco Dancer was the first Indian film to gross ₹100 crore worldwide.

 Remakes

 It was remade in Tamil as Paadum Vaanampadi with Anand Babu, and in Telugu as Disco King with Nandamuri Balakrishna.
+Babbar Subhash & Nitin Kumar Gupta are producing a remake of a same name and is tentatively being written by V. Vijayendra Prasad.